Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 I mean, there could be a whole host of reasons why someone would want to shoot this guy.

-But uh it's my guess that if it boils down to one thing, it'll be that.
+But it's my guess that if it boils down to one thing, it'll be that.

-Apparently the guy who shot tried to uh ditch the rifle as he made his uh his or her escape.
+Apparently the guy who was shot tried to ditch the rifle as he made his or her escape.

-Um but this this this comes about what, three, four weeks after the truon transgender shooting in Minnesota, where the Catholic church was targeted.
+But this comes about, what, three, four weeks after the trune transgender shooting in Minnesota, where the Catholic Church was targeted.

 That's right.

-And you saw a lot of rhetoric from the Trump administration talking about potentially banning banning transgenders from having uh the right to the second amendment um due to the due to terroristic threats.
+And you saw a lot of rhetoric from the Trump administration talking about potentially banning transgenders from having the right to the Second Amendment due to terroristic threats.

-And you know, we'd be remiss if we didn't just point out um why was Charlie Kirk, sir, you know, why was he a target for assassination?
+And, you know, we'd be remiss if we didn't just point out why was Charlie Kirk, sir, you know, why was he a target for assassination?

 They have found ammunition.

-Now, I've never seen ammunition that is engraved with anything other than the manufacturer as well.
+Now, I've never seen ammunition that is engraved with anything other than the manufacturer.

-And that's and that's why it's one of these situations where it's like, you know what?
+And that's why it's one of these situations where it's like, you know what?

 What's really behind this?

-It this was caught, you know, all college kids now at these events are uh they've got their phones out there recording everything, they're because they're putting in their TikTok, their Instagram, their Facebook, their meta, whatever.
+They've got their phones out there recording everything because they're putting in their TikTok, their Instagram, their Facebook, their meta, whatever.

-I'm still talking about uh this ammunition story.
+Wait, I'm still talking about this ammunition store.

 Is that what it's saying?